Welcome to the New York/New England Roots Special Interest Group web page.

 You will need Adobe Acrobat Reader to view most of these resources.

 Albany New York County Clerk's Office - Historical Records Collection

 The Hall of Records is a joint program of the County of Albany, NY, and the City of Albany, NY, and began operations in 1982.
-For a complete listing of the records in this collection click here.

 New York State Off-line Sources - A bibliography guide to genealogical and historical sources found at various libraries across the United States.
 Check out this great resource for New York researchers today!

 New York City by Marian S. Henry (2007 by the New England Historic Genealogical Society)

 In the Preface, the author mentions the change of boundaries in the state.
 “Consider, for example, the town of Hector now in Schuyler County.
 County records from 1854 to the present are in Watkins Glen, the county seat.
 But, from 1817 to 1854 this land was part of Tompkins County and records are in Ithaca.
 From 1804 to 1817 the area was part of Seneca County, which had two county seats – Ovid and Waterloo.
 From 1799 to 1804 the area was in Cayuga County, county seat Auburn.
 Records from 1794 to 1799 are in Syracuse, Onondaga County.
 The first permanent settler arrived in 1791 when the area was part of Herkimer County.”

 The above is what we must watch carefully.

 From NEW YORK ESSAYS – Resources for the Genealogist in NEW YORK STATE Outside New York State Probate Records – A genealogist’s Guide to Testate and Intestate Records by Gordon Remington (2002 by the New England Historic Genealogical Society).